Time to shut down again? As coronavirus cases surge, a growing chorus makes the case

 As of Thursday, 15 of them were in a state of “accelerated spread,” meaning that stay-at-home orders should at least be considered, along with aggressive testing and tracing programs.

 Another five — Arizona, Florida, Louisiana, South Carolina and Georgia — were flashing red.
-In those states, the outbreaks are so advanced that researchers say stay-at-home is no longer optional.
-It should be mandatory.
+In those states, the outbreaks are so advanced that researchers say stay-at-home measures are no longer optional.
+They should be mandatory.

 In all five, however, governors have waved off suggestions that people should be again told to stay at home, citing the economic costs of keeping people out of work.